Andrea Conti (footballer, born 1994): International career

-On 12 August 2015, Conti made his debut with the Italy U21 team, in a friendly match against Hungary.
+On 12 August 2015, Conti made his debut with the Italy U21 team in a friendly match against Hungary.

 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
-Italy were eliminated by Spain in the semi-finals on 27 June, following a 3–1 defeat, although Conti did not appear during the match.
+Italy was eliminated by Spain in the semifinals on 27 June, following a 3–1 defeat, although Conti did not appear during the match.

-In August 2017, he was called up to the senior squad by Gian Piero Ventura 2018 World Cup qualification match against Spain on 2 September and, on 5 September against Israel.
+In May 2017, he was first called up to the senior squad by Gian Piero Ventura for the match for the San Marino friendly.
+In August 2017, he was called up to the senior squad by Gian Piero Ventura for the 2018 World Cup qualification match against Spain on 2 September and on 5 September against Israel.
 He made his senior international debut in Italy's 1–0 home win over Israel, but was forced off early due to injury and replaced by Davide Zappacosta.

 Style of play

 Conti can play as a right-back or a right wing-back, although he is more comfortable in the latter position.
-Gifted with a great pace, he thrives going forward and making overlapping runs.
-He excels at staying wide and crossing but also has a knack for getting into the box and scoring himself.
-His great stamina allows him to make attacking runs and rapidly get back into defense when needed.
+With his pace, he is known for going forward and making overlapping runs.
+His level of stamina allows him to make attacking runs and rapidly get back into defense when needed.